For a File server, you can restore the following recovery points:

 - Click a backup set in the right pane.
 The Summary tab is displayed by default.
 Go to the Backups tab.

-- The Curated Snapshot card is displayed in the Backups tab and you can restore data from this snapshot.
+- The Curated recovery point card is displayed in the Backups tab and you can restore data from this recovery point.

-Note: Snapshots with the symbol next to them indicates that they are locked and used for creating the curated snapshot (in green).
+Note: Recovery points with the symbol next to them indicates that they are locked and used for creating the curated recovery point (in green).

-Note: Druva Phoenix allows you to view the data in the curated snapshot.
-However, you cannot delete the snapshots that are used to create a curated snapshot.
-In addition, you cannot delete the curated snapshot (in green) from Druva Phoenix, but can only delete it from Ransomware Recovery.
+Note: Druva allows you to view the data in the curated recovery point.
+However, you cannot delete the recovery points that are used to create a curated recovery point.
+In addition, you cannot delete the curated recovery point (in green) from Druva, but can only delete it from Ransomware Recovery.

-- Click Restore, the Snapshot Viewer window is displayed with the curated snapshot information.
+- Click Restore, the Recovery point Viewer window is displayed with the curated recovery point information.

-- The Snapshot Viewer displays the date and timestamp of the latest snapshot.
+- The Recovery point Viewer displays the date and timestamp of the latest recovery point.
 Click the drop-down next to it.
-The curated snapshot is pre-selected.
+The curated recovery point is pre-selected.

-Note: Restore from curated snapshot is supported only for Hot and Warm snapshots.
+Note: Restore from curated recovery point is supported only for Hot and Warm recovery points.